A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Introduction

-The compressible liquid drop model (CLDM) \cite{BBP1971} has proven to be a useful tool for the study of neutron star crust \cite{Ravenhall1972, Mackie1977, Lattimer1977, Lattimer1978, Lamb1978, Lamb1981, Lamb1983, Ravenhall1983, Pethick1983, Iida1997, Douchin2000, Watanabe2000, Watanabe2000_2, Watanabe2003, Steiner2008}.
-Like the liquid drop and droplet models of terrestrial nuclei, the CLDM focusses on the average, macroscopic properties of nuclear clusters in the crust such as mass and radius, whilst neglecting the quantum shell effects.
-The interior nuclear density is a free variable (hence compressible) rather than specified \emph{a priori} as the saturation density of symmetric nuclear matter (SNM).
-An external gas of dripped neutrons, expected to coexist with the nuclear clusters in the inner crust, is calculated using the same bulk Hamiltonian as the matter inside the clusters.
+The compressible liquid drop model (CLDM) \cite{BBP1971} has proven to be a useful tool for the study of neutron star crust \citet{Ravenhall1972, Mackie1977, Lattimer1977, Lattimer1978, Lamb1978, Lamb1981, Lamb1983, Ravenhall1983, Pethick1983, Iida1997, Douchin2000, Watanabe2000, Watanabe2000_2, Watanabe2003, Steiner2008}.
+Developed from the liquid drop and droplet models of terrestrial nuclei, the CLDM focusses on the average, macroscopic properties of nuclear clusters in the crust such as mass and radius, whilst neglecting the quantum shell effects.
+The bulk nuclear matter interior and external neutron fluid are calculated using the same nuclear matter EoS, while the surface energy is separately parameterized.
+The surface energy parameters are typically determined through calculations of the interfacial energy between two regions of semi-infinite nuclear matter (SINM) or through fitting the CLDM to nuclear masses.
+The results of such calculations are sensitive to the theoretical formalism of the surface energy \cite{Steiner2005} and thus introduce further model dependence on top that from the uniform nuclear matter EoS.
 The neutron star inner crust is assumed to have the structure of a regular lattice, and the Wigner-Seitz (WS) approximation is employed in which the unit cell, which generally will have a cubic or more complicated structure, can be replaced by a spherical cell of the same volume.
-The W-S approximation is good so long as the nuclear size is much smaller than the cell size, but breaks down when the two sizes become comparable.
-Despite the two approximations, the CLDM provides a good description of the average microscopic properties of the neutron star crust, including the energetically preferred nuclear mass, size, WS cell size and density of dripped neutrons.
-Its amenability to quick calculation, and physical transparency, have made it the most widely used model for the computation of the EoS and composition of the inner neutron star crust and of inhomogeneous nuclear phases in core collapse supernovae \cite{BBP1971, Douchin2001, Lattimer1991}; it is therefore important to understand its limitations and accuracy given the experimental and theoretical uncertainty in its model parameters.
+The WS approximation is appropriate if the nuclear size is much smaller than the cell size, but breaks down when the two sizes become comparable.
+Despite its physical simplifications, the CLDM provides a good description of the average microscopic properties of the neutron star crust, including the energetically preferred nuclear mass, size, WS cell size and density of dripped neutrons.
+Its amenability to quick calculation and physical transparency have made it the most widely used model for the computation of the EoS and composition of the inner neutron star crust and of inhomogeneous nuclear phases in core collapse supernovae \cite{BBP1971, Douchin2001, Lattimer1991}.